 - Find out what the fees for your course are and look at options to finance your graduate study

 - Take a look at the range of scholarships that are available to help you

 - Check to see if you're eligible for Graduate Access Melbourne

 - Look at the cost of living in Melbourne, and what financial assistance is available to you while you study.

 Please ensure that your application is received by us before the relevant deadline.

-Please note: Applications for graduate studies in Music, Victorian College of the Arts (VCA) and Law (including the Melbourne Juris Doctor) require completion of specific application forms that are available from the relevant Graduate School.
+Please note: Applications for graduate studies in Music or the Victorian College of the Arts (VCA) require completion of specific application forms that are available from the relevant Graduate School.